 Being this a centuries-old problem (see for instance Helmholtz (1858)), several methods have been proposed to estimate stability landscapes for general, high-dimensional systems.
 A comprehensive review can be found in Zhou et al. (2012).
 Nevertheless, we share the perception with other authors (Beisner, Haydon, and Cuddington (2003)) that the concept of potential is often misunderstood in research communities with a limited mathematical background, and that even methods like the ones described in Zhou et al. (2012) are often, and perhaps unfairly discarded as “too complicated to implement”.

-The present work adds one more method to this list.
+Here we review the state of the art, and present a new method to deal with the fundamental problem of approximating stability landscapes for high dimensional systems.
 First, we present an overview of the conditions that a model has to fulfill to be robustly associated with a potential.
 Next, we center our attention in systems that fail to fulfill those conditions, and we introduce an algorithm to decompose them as the sum of a gradient and a non-gradient part.
 Each part can be used, respectivelly, to compute an associated potential and to measure the local error introduced by our picture.
-In order to reach those interested readers with little background in mathematics, we voluntarily limited our mathematical weaponry.
+In order to reach those interested readers with little background in mathematics, we limited our mathematical weaponry.
 Knowledge of basic linear algebra and basic vector calculus will suffice to understand the paper to its last detail.
 Additionally, we provide a ready to use R package that implements the algorithm this paper describes.

 Mathematical background